Accents: standard English

 If you are new to voice classes please take a moment to read our link:

 full sequence of voice and speech classes at City Lit (click here) before choosing.

 How will I be taught, and will there be any work outside the class?

 The tutor will explain and demonstrate the placement of each sound.
 There will be practice material and you will work on different exercises individually, in pairs and as a group.

 Are there any other costs?
 Is there anything I need to bring?

-Please bring a pen and paper; a folder for handouts and a small hand mirror.
+Please have a pen and paper, and a small hand mirror.

 When I've finished, what course can I do next?

 full sequence of voice and speech classes at City Lit (click here) as you consider which area you would like to study next.